 The ametrine gemstone faced the world when the Spanish king presented the stone as a gift to his queen.
 Soon after, the ametrine became famous in Europe.

-Thereafter, the ametrine stone was searched and mined from different places in Brazil.
-However, the quality of the ametrine stone was not up to the mark to be compared with the ametrine stone of Anahi mine.
+Thereafter, the ametrine stone search and mine from different places in Brazil.
+However, the quality of the ametrine stone was not up to the mark to be compare with the ametrine stone of Anahi mine.

 In 1989, the Bolivian government altered its mining rules and permitted to commence mining activities in eastern Bolivia.

-Therefore, the company invited a group of the geologist and gemologist to inspect the ametrine gemstone.
-After an investigation, they declared that the natural emetine gemstone is mined from this mine.
+Therefore, the company invited a group of the geologist and gemologist to inspect the ametrine stone.
+After an investigation, they declare that the natural emetine gemstone comes from this mine.

-Since then to date, the Anahi mine has been declared as the ultimate source of ametrine gemstone.
+Since then to date, the Anahi mine has been declare as the ultimate source of ametrine stone.

-Ametrine gemstone is a bicolor quartz gemstone that is substituted due to the presence of the minerals citrine and amethyst in the stone in a proportion.
+Ametrine gemstone is a bicolor quartz gemstone that is substitute due to the presence of the minerals citrine and amethyst in the stone in a proportion.